pirovc/ganon/README.md

 conda install -c bioconda -c conda-forge ganon
 ```

 * There are possible performance benefits compiling ganon from source rather than using the conda version.
-To do so, please follow the instructions at [manual installation](#manual-installation)
+To do so, please follow the instructions at [Install without conda](#install-without-conda)

 * Ganon runs on osx only with a [manual installation](#manual-installation).
 It was tested with gcc 7 and 8, but conda does not support those compilers for osx yet.